pallie97/TSwift_or_Shakespeare/README.md

+## Who Said It - Taylor Swift or William Shakespeare?
 If you’re a Taylor Swift fan, you may have seen the challenge where you have to decide if a snippet is a Taylor Swift lyric or a Shakespeare line.
-This challenge inspired this project.
+That challenge inspired this ML project.